SumiSastri/typescript-with-react/node-ts/readme.md

 - A note on the ts.config file - defines the complier being used - in this file you can see common.js is the compiler

-## Section-5: Libraries and Type Definitions
+## Section 5 Libraries and Type Definitions

 Type definitions are used when there are JavaScript libraries or a host APIs.
 Each library has it's own type definitions and to get these definitions, they are in `.d.ts` files.